czernous/persian-hugo/exampleSite/content/post/researching-copywriting.md

 He shared a story of his time as a copywriting teacher.
 Whereby, he asked students to imagine they each had a burger stand and their stand had one advantage.

-Some of his students chose premium meat, others chose buns with seeds etc. He said if he had one advantage it would beat everyone else’s and can you guess his advantage?
+Some of his students chose premium meat, others chose buns with seeds etc. He said if he had one advantage it would beat everyone else’s.
+Can you guess his advantage?
 It was a starving crowd.

 This statement really resonated with me.
-Because similar to the example for your content to be effective, you need to find an audience so desperate to consume your content because it solves their problem.
+Because similar to the burger story your content needs a starving crowd.
+You need to find an audience so desperate to consume your content because it solves their problem.

 _Company research_

-It is useful to know some background information about the company to understand how to write for them.
-As a copywriter, you’re not writing as yourself.
-You have to write in the company’s voice.
+It is useful to know some background information about the company you are writing for to understand how to write in the company’s voice.

 Things to think about are:

 * What is their story?
 How did they start their business?
 What are their achievements?
 * What are their business goals?